-In January 2014 it was reported that Iran was seeking help from China to build its National Information Network (NIN).
-While cooperation would usually indicate the presence of Chinese equipment manufacturers to aid build-out, on this occasion the help on offer to Iran is to control content online and build a 'clean' internet.
+In January 2014, it was reported that Iran was seeking help from China to build its National Information Network (NIN).
+While cooperation would usually indicate the presence of Chinese equipment manufacturers to aid build-out, on this occasion the help on offer to Iran was to control content online and build a 'clean' internet.
 The policy of internet control is hardly surprising as the NIN was planned as a means of bypassing the World Wide Web.
-In September 2014, it was reported that Iran's Prosecutor General was looking to ban applications such as WhatsApp, Tango and Viber because of its 'criminal content' and this followed criticism from a number of conservative leaders of the decision to expand the 3G market as the use of social media and other advanced platforms can be seen to promote political unrest and challenge Islamic beliefs.
-Iran's judiciary ordered the government to ban access to over-the-top (OTT) IP voice and messaging applications in January 2015, but the following month President Hassan Rouhanis vetoed the plan to ban Whatsapp.
+In September 2014, it was reported that Iran's Prosecutor General Gholam-Hossein Mohseni-Eje'i was looking to ban applications such as WhatsApp, Tango and Viber because of their 'criminal content', following criticism from a number of conservative leaders of the decision to expand the 3G market as the use of social media and other advanced platforms can be seen to promote political unrest and challenge Islamic beliefs.
+Iran's judiciary ordered the government to ban access to overthe-top IP voice and messaging applications in January 2015, but the following month President Hassan Rouhanis vetoed the plan to ban WhatsApp.